10 things to see and do in the Montmartre neighborhood

 Known as the painters' square, it is one of the busiest places in Montmartre.
 You will find it within walking distance of the Sacre Coeur.
 This square is full of painters and artists selling their works.
 In addition, you can get a portrait right there, if you wish, as there are plenty of artists ready to draw you at any time.

-This square is also surrounded by Parisian cafes and creperies, so you can stop for a snack at any time of the day.
-In addition, Souvenirs abound and you should know that it is the cheapest place in Paris, if you want to take a souvenir of your trip.
+This square is also full of cafes and creperies Parisian for you to make a stop for a snack at any time of day.
+In addition, souvenirs abound and is the cheapest place in Paris if you want to take a souvenir of your trip.

-In this square you will find, no more and no less than about 300 artists exhibiting their works daily, that makes it a place with a lot of influx of people, but I recommend you go, as it is a place declared as a historic district.
+In this square you will find, no more and no less than about 300 artists exhibiting their works daily, that makes it a place with a lot of people, but I recommend you to go, as it is a place declared as a historic district.
 Do not miss it!

 Church of Saint Pierre de Montmartre| ©Stephen Lea